 If we take your case, we work on contingency.
 There are no upfront costs and nothing owed out of pocket while the case is pending.
 Our fee comes from the settlement or verdict we recover for you.
 If we do not win, you owe us nothing.

-From there, we investigate.
-We obtain the police report, secure traffic camera and dashcam footage, request your medical records, consult accident reconstruction specialists where needed, and calculate the full value of your losses — including future medical costs and the long-term impact on your ability to work and live your life.
+From there, we investigate: we obtain the police report, secure traffic camera and dashcam footage, and request your medical records.
+We consult accident reconstruction specialists where needed, then calculate the full value of your losses, including future medical costs and the long-term impact on your ability to work and live your life.

 Frequently Asked Questions